mjang01011/TravelPlanner/README.md

 1. **Set up API Keys:**
 - Create a `.env` file in the root directory.
-- Add your API keys for OpenAI, Google Gemini, and Google Maps in the following format:
+- Add your API keys for OpenAI and Google Maps in the following format:
   ```
   OPENAI_API_KEY=your_openai_api_key
-  GOOGLE_GEMINI_API_KEY=your_google_gemini_api_key
   GOOGLE_MAPS_API_KEY=your_google_maps_api_key
   ```